studio1767/studio-api/README.md

 This project provides a skeleton API server using gRPC and mTLS for authentication.

-The certificate subject common name is expected to be an email address that can be used to look up additional information about the user in LDAP such as group membership for authorization.
+The certificate subject common name is expected to be an email address which can be used to identify the user in the LDAP directory.

-Additionally, group membership is within the certificate itself and these groups will be checked for authorization before any LDAP lookup.

-Note - the authorization code is not implemented as yet.
-Coming soon.
+Group membership for the user is determined from the certificate's SAN URI field and from the configured LDAP server.

+Group membership is used for authorization of tasks.
+The implemented authorization is very simple and for demonstration purposes only.
+It supports three groups with the following permissions:

+    admins: create, read, update, delete
+    operators: create, read, update
+    users: read

+A production authorization scheme would be more sophisticated, and consider project related group membership.

 ## Quickstart